Skip to navigation Skip to content

 For a partial transfer of PPL period:

-• the primary claimant must meet the full PPL eligibility criteria for each day of the PPL period between the child’s date of birth or entry into care date and the end of their PPL period (transfer date)
+• the primary claimant must have met the full PPL eligibility criteria for each day of the PPL period between the child’s date of birth or entry into care date and the end of their PPL period (transfer date)

-• the secondary claimant must also lodge an effective claim for PPL and meet the full PPL eligibility criteria for each day beginning on their PPL period start date (transfer date) and ending at their maximum PPL period end date
+• the secondary claimant must have lodged an effective claim for PPL and meet the full PPL eligibility criteria for each day beginning on their PPL period start date (transfer date) and ending at their maximum PPL period end date

-The primary claimant’s application must be assessed before the secondary claimant's claim can be assessed.
-This ensures the secondary claimant's entitlement is assessed correctly once their PPL period commences.
+The primary claimant’s application must have been assessed before the secondary claimant's claim could be assessed.
+This ensured the secondary claimant's entitlement was assessed correctly once their PPL period commenced.

-When processing the partial transfer of the PPL period, update the transfer details in:
+When processing the partial transfer of the PPL period, transfer details were updated in:

 • Process Direct: Child in Primary Care (CIPC) screen for a new claim